Introduction

 Understanding what to expect during the adjustment period helps ensure a positive treatment experience.
 Some patients notice their bite feels slightly different immediately after crown placement, which is normal as your mouth adapts to the new restoration.

 Minor adjustments can often be completed quickly and comfortably during a brief appointment.
-However, complex bite issues may require multiple visits to achieve optimal results.
-Your dental team will work patiently with you to ensure your comfort and satisfaction with the final result.
+However, complex bite issues may require multiple visits to reach a comfortable, clinically appropriate result.
+Your dental team will work patiently with you to support comfort and function.

 Most patients find that their bite feels completely natural within a few days to a week after final adjustments are completed.
 During this adaptation period, eating softer foods and avoiding particularly hard or sticky items can help prevent damage to your new crown whilst your mouth adjusts.